Select language:

 We offer several ways for you to connect with others, learn more about blood cancer, and hear from healthcare professionals.

-Our online support groups, education webinars, and private Facebook groups are moderated by Leukaemia Foundation staff and are open to anyone living with blood cancer, their family and friends.
+Our online support groups, education webinars, and private Facebook groups are moderated by Leukaemia Foundation staff and are open to anyone living with blood cancer, their family and friends across Australia, no matter where you live, what age you are or blood cancer stage you are at.

-They are easy to access via Zoom – all you need is a device such as a smart phone or a computer/laptop.
-We also have some evening options.
+Our webinars, seminars and support groups are easy to access via Zoom – all you need is a device such as a smart phone or a computer / laptop and internet connection.

 ‘It was my first meeting like this and liked that we all helped each other with support and knowledge.’